Marching

 • Does your pack hold up?
 For those aiming for the military class, two days with a 10 kg pack is a must.
 This is where you find out if the straps chafe or if the weight is unbalanced.

 • Is your team holding up?
-Walking as a military or civilian group in Nijmegen requires synchronization.
-Here you practice keeping pace, managing breaks, and supporting each other when the going gets tough.
+Walking as a military or civilian group in Nijmegen requires synchronisation.
+Here you practise keeping pace, managing breaks, and supporting each other when the going gets tough.

 Fail here.
 Win there.